-For Grid Code, it was agreed5 that even if the Modification is not related to EBGL, a 1-month Code Administrator Consultation would be run - therefore this Code Administrator Consultation will be run for 1 month.
+For Grid Code, it was agreed that even if the Modification is not related to EBGL, a 1-month Code Administrator Consultation will be run for 1 month.

 Contents

 - What is the issue?

 - What is the solution?

 - Proposer's solution

 - Workgroup considerations

 - Potential solutions

 - Draft legal text

 - What is the impact of this change?

 - When will the change take place?

 - How to respond

 - Code Administrator Consultation questions

 - Acronyms, key terms and reference material